LucasAlfare/FL-BT/README.md

 ## Known Issues

 In this current project state, I implemented a strategy to save some memory.
 Instead of calling spleeter to separate a full song, now we separate the song in "chunks", which uses less memory, once spleeter will load less data to tensorflow/keras each time.
-After creating a lot of separated chunks, I used *FFMPEG* to glue them and make a new track.
-This saves memory but can lead to weird abrupt sound transitions, due to new chunk conversion being a new TensorFlow model prediction.
+After creating a lot of separated chunks, I used *FFMPEG* to glue them together and make a new track.
+This saves memory but can lead to micro weird abrupt sound transitions, due to new chunk conversion being a new TensorFlow model prediction.
 The results are acceptable for queueing multiple songs in Celery.
 Finally, I have set the chunks to 45 seconds, and the abrupt sound transitions would not happen too much.

+Is possible to check alternatives to avoid cuts between chunks, based on the time precision when offsetting the audio.
+However this can be a natural problem, once the timing precision is not guaranteed in terms of floating points numbers.

 Another planned improvement is proper CDN caching.
 Since YouTube video IDs don't change, storing separation results in a CDN cache avoids re-processing.
 Currently, only GitHub repositories act as this cache.

-As was said, currently I am using GitHub repositories itself as CDN provider.
-More on this in the future.
+With the project growing, I can use real money to pay for real CDN services, leaving off the McGyverism of using github repositories as CDN.

 ---